mouseandthebillionaire/RAGE/docs/Q3/README.md

 _What does it even mean to listen to our games?
 There is sound there, to be sure, but do we pay attention to it?
 What do you hear right now as you play?
 What time of day is it, and how are the sounds communicating that to you?
 Are you in a bustling part of the financial district at mid-morning with citizens congratulating you on your most recent exploits?
 Are you in a more isolated part of the city in the late evening?
 Maybe Central Park with small scurrying animals and the wind whistling through the trees._[^3]

-One revelation from this process is realizing how the material edges blur when we are talking about "soundwalking" in games.
-In the physical world, we are pointing to real sonic phenomena out in the world, whether that is from natural or manmade sources (the way the wind whistles through a tree's leaves, the sound that a bridge makes when you rap it with your fists).
+One revelation from this process was realizing how the material edges blur when talking about "soundwalking" in games.
+In the physical world, we point to real sonic phenomena, whether that is from natural or manmade sources (the way the wind whistles through a tree's leaves, the sound that a bridge makes when you rap it with your fists).
 But in games, we are expounding upon the sonic qualities of digitally replicated sounds, which have been designed a certain way and added to the space for a given reason.
 In this way, we can argue that one of the underlying "natural" aspects of this sonic environment is its technology.
 Thinking about this technology (and the associated design, social, and economic systems around it) as a material aspect of the soundscape opens up some exciting possibilities for future consideration.
 #### Janet Cardiff and George Bures Miller

 ![Cardiff / Miller](../images/cardiffMiller.png)

 The Soundwalks of Janet Cardiff and George Bures Miller differ from Westerkamp's in a few ways.
-While they are similar to Westerkamps in-person guided listening walks in that they take place in a given sonic environment that the listener is currently in, neither Cardiff nor Miller are actually present.
+While they are similar to Westerkamp's in-person guided listening walks in that they take place in a given sonic environment that the listener is currently in, neither Cardiff nor Miller are actually present.
 Instead, Cardiff's pre-recorded voice guides the listener via headphones.
-Cardiff/Miller leverage this recorded to technology to then overlay audio in exploratory and exciting ways.
+Cardiff/Miller leverage this technology to then overlay audio in exploratory and exciting ways.
 Snippets of conversation slip by that feel like they are in the same space as you.
 Cardiff speaks directly to you but then has a conversation with others who are not visibly present.
 Recorded audio effects of long-gone marching bands, sirens, and political rallies make the listener feel like they are experiencing a highly professional radio drama.

 From Cardiff/Miller, I identified six strategies for creating profound experiences with soundwalks.